terrybroad/devart-template/project_posts/2014-03-23-Rebuilding-The-Rig.md

 ![image11](../project_images/rebuild/11.jpg)
 Accidentaly drilled some holes into our salvaged pool table.
 ![image12](../project_images/rebuild/12.jpg)
-And the final prototype in all its glory!
+And the final prototype in all its glory, certainly not the best looking thing but it does the job!
 ![image13](../project_images/rebuild/13.jpg)